 Supports community programs to encourage and educate K-12 students in science.

-Priority to candidates from Ottawa and Kent Counties with preference to those who are descendants of families who settled in Chester, Allendale Charter and Sparta townships in the 1800s.
-And preference to descendants of George Jacob & Juliana Knodel Reister.
+This scholarship is for descendants of families who settled in Chester, Allendale Charter and Sparta townships in the 1800s.

 Benefits deserving students majoring in anthropology.